swiftmailer/swiftmailer/docs/book/en/08-Sending-Messages.markdown

 The `send()` method of the `Swift_Mailer` class sends a message using exactly the same logic as your Desktop mail client would use.
-Just pass it a Messgae and get a result.
+Just pass it a Message and get a result.

 To send a Message with `send()`: